Festivals & Events France Outdoors Provence-Alpes-Côte d'Azur

 FINE LAVENDER (lavandula angustifolia) is the typical lavender of Provence; you won’t find fine lavender anywhere else in the world!
 The fine lavender grows above an altitude of 800 m, and it is a small plant with a single flower per stem.

 You need 130 kg of fine lavender to obtain 1 liter of essential oil by distillation.
-A 1 Ha plantation of fine lavender can produce up to 25 liters of essential oil in a good year, that’s why fine lavender is so special!
+A 1 Ha plantation of fine lavender can produce up to 25 liters of essential oil in a good year, which is why fine lavender is so special!

 You need 40 kg of lavandine to obtain 1 liter of essential lavandine oil.
 The lavandine is used for cleaning products and souvenirs for tourists.